Minimal Length Effect on Thermodynamics and Weak Cosmic Censorship Conjecture in anti-de Sitter Black Holes via Charged Particle Absorption: Acknowledgements

 \section{\textbf{Acknowledgements }}

-We are grateful to Prof. P.Wang, Prof. H. Yang, Prof. D. Chen Dr. H. Wu for their useful discussions.
-This work is supported in part by NSFC (Grant No.11747171, 11005016, 11175039 and 11375121) and the Fundamental Research Funds for the Central Universities.
+We are grateful to Prof. H. Yang, Prof. D. Chen and Dr. H. Wu for their useful discussions.
+This work is supported in part by the key fund project for Education Department of Sichuan (Grant no. 18ZA0173) and NSFC (Grant No.11747171, 11875196, 11375121 and 11005016).
 Natural Science Foundation of Chengdu University of TCM (Grants nos.
-ZRYY1729 and ZRQN1656).
-Discipline Talent Promotion Program of /Xinglin Scholars(Grant no. QNXZ2018050) and the key fund project for Education Department of Sichuan (Grant no. 18ZA0173)
+ZRYY1921) and Discipline Talent Promotion Program of Xinglin Scholars(Grant no. QNXZ2018050).